abdallah-eldali/fire-messenger/README.md

 ## Attribution

+### Fire Messenger Icon
-The [Fire Messenger icon](./src/icon.png) was created using the emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+The [Fire Messenger icon](./src/icon.png) was created using and modifying the emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)

-The Fire Messenger project, including the icon, will be licenced under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) as [GPLv3 is a compatible licence with CC BY-SA 4.0](https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/).
-Following [Section 3(b)(1)](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en#s3b1) of the CC BY-SA 4.0 Licence by applying a BY-SA Compatible Licence (in this case, GPLv3).
+The Fire Messenger project, including the icon, will be licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) as [GPLv3 is a compatible license with CC BY-SA 4.0](https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/).
+Following [Section 3(b)(1)](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en#s3b1) of the CC BY-SA 4.0 License by applying a BY-SA Compatible License (in this case, GPLv3).

+### WebExtension API Polyfill

+The Fire Messenger extension uses the [WebExtension `browser` API Polyfill](https://github.com/mozilla/webextension-polyfill) library to port Promise-based WebExtension API and the use of `broswer.*` namespace to Google Chrome browsers.
+The library is licensed under MPL-2.0 and [it's compatible with Fire Messengers' license, GPLv3](https://www.fsf.org/blogs/licensing/mpl-2.0-release).
+The `browser-polyfill.js` file is MPL-2.0 licensed which is being incorporated into a "Larger Work" under GPLv3 which is permitted as per [Section 3.3 of the MPL-2.0 license](https://www.mozilla.org/en-US/MPL/2.0/).

 # Installing